mark-joyce/Milestone2/README.md

 Milestone Two Project: Interactive Frontend Development - Code Institute

-This is an Interactive site that calls on the Google Maps API to show the best digital nomad destinations around the world with information & links to go with it.
+This is an Interactive site that calls on the Google Maps API to show the best Digital Nomad destinations around the world with information & links to go with it.
-The site has a map that marks the best destinations around the world, best for aspiring or veteran digital nomads to work & live from.
+The site has a map that marks the best destinations around the world, best for aspiring or veteran Digital Nomads to work & live from.
 When a marker location is clicked - all helpful information, details & useful links show up in a popup above the marker.

 ![alt text](https://github.com/mark-joyce/Milestone2/blob/master/assets/images/4-device-image.png "Multi-Device Site Image")